PHYSIOLOGY OF BILE PRODUCTION AND FLOW

 BILE SECRETION AND COMPOSITION

-Bile formed in the hepatic lobules is secreted into a complex network of canaliculi, small bile ductules, and larger bile ducts that run with lymphatics and branches of the portal vein and hepatic artery in portal tracts situated between hepatic lobules.
+Bile formed in hepatocytes is secreted into a complex network of canaliculi, small bile ductules, and larger bile ducts that run with lymphatics and branches of the portal vein and hepatic artery in portal tracts situated between hepatic lobules.
 These interlobular bile ducts coalesce to form larger septal bile ducts that join to form the right and left hepatic ducts, which in turn, unite to form the common hepatic duct.
-The common hepatic duct is joined by the cystic duct of the gallbladder to form the common bile duct (CBD), which enters the duodenum (often after joining the main pancreatic duct) throughthe ampulla of Vater.
+The common hepatic duct is joined by the cystic duct of the gallbladder to form the common bile duct (CBD), which enters the duodenum (often after joining the main pancreatic duct) through the ampulla of Vater.

-Major solute components of bile by moles percent include bile acids (80%), lecithin and traces of other phospholipids (16%), and unesterified cholesterol (4.0%).
+Major solute components of bile by moles percent include bile acids (80%), phospholipids (lecithins, cephalins, and sphingomyelin) (16%), and unesterified cholesterol (4.0%).
 In the lithogenic state, the cholesterol value can be as high as 8–10%.
-Other constituents include conjugated bilirubin; proteins (all immunoglobulins, albumin, metabolites of hormones, and other proteins metabolized in the liver); electrolytes; mucus; and, often, drugs and their metabolites.
+Other constituents include conjugated bilirubin; proteins (all immunoglobulins, albumin, metabolites of hormones, and other proteins metabolized in the liver); electrolytes; mucus; heavy metals; and, often, drugs and their metabolites.

-Active vectorial secretion of biliary constituents from the portal blood into the bile canaliculi is driven by a set of polarized transport systems at the basolateral (sinusoidal) and the canalicular apical plasma membrane domains of the hepatocyte.
-Two sinusoidal bile salt uptake systems have been cloned in humans, the Na+/taurocholate cotransporter (NTCP, SLC10A1) and the organic anion–transporting proteins (OATPs), which also transport a large variety of non-bile salt organic anions.
-Several ATP-dependent canalicular transport systems, “export pumps,” (ATP-binding cassette transport proteins, also known as ABC transporters) have been identified, the most important of ...
+Active vectorial trans-hepatocellular movement of bile acids from the portal blood into the bile canaliculi is driven by a set of transport systems at the basolateral (sinusoidal) and the canalicular apical plasma membrane domains of the hepatocyte.
+Two sinusoidal bile salt uptake systems have been cloned in humans, the Na+/taurocholate cotransporter (NTCP, SLC10A1) and the organic anion–transporting proteins (OATP1B1/1B3), which also transport a large variety of non–bile salt organic anions.
+Several ATP-dependent canalicular transport systems, “export pumps” (ATP-binding cassette transport proteins, also known as ABC transporters), have been ...